AAsmaou/Service_Web_Project/README.md

 		- See the status of all the bots
 		- Follow the conversation the bot is having with the user

-	2. CHATROOM: is the page where the chat is helding.
+	2. CHATROOM: is the page where the chat is held.